- Total Miles: 4.54

 Map of Trail Canyon Falls

-Hiking Out to Trail Canyon Falls
+Hiking Trail Canyon Falls

 The trail begins at a tiny dirt parking lot, with a dirt road quickly ascending into the hill and across the first crossing of the beautiful Golden Creek.